 Our endowed Honors College unites the university's top undergraduate students and professors from all disciplines in a learning environment characterized by discovery, creativity and service.
 Honors students enjoy small, in-depth classes, priority registration, special housing and enhanced opportunities for hands-on research and study abroad.

 The Global Campus supports the development and delivery of online, distance and professional education offerings.
 The University of Arkansas ONLINE is your portal for online and distance education programs and courses.
 High-quality teaching combined with technology gives students flexible, robust academic options, backed by the university's strong student support system.

 The Graduate School and International Education is the home for all graduate students and all international students, both graduate and undergraduate, and all students seeking an educational experience abroad.
 Our vision, mission and goals encompass our dedication to the recruitment, admission, retention and graduation of students from Arkansas and across the U.S. and the world, as well as our service to the University of Arkansas.

 The School of Law, a National Jurist top 15 value in legal education and among U.S. News and World Report's top 36 public law schools, prepares students for success.
 The law school offers challenging courses taught by outstanding faculty, unique service opportunities and a community that puts law students first.

 Office of the Chancellor

-G. David Gearhart became the fifth chancellor of the University of Arkansas on July 1, 2008.
-Find out more about Chancellor Gearhart, his administration and staff, and other key communications from this office.
+Charles F. Robinson became interim chancellor of the University of Arkansas on Aug.
+9, 2021 and permanent chancellor on Nov.
+16, 2022.
+Find out more about Chancellor Robinson, his administration and staff, and other key communications from this office.

 The Division of Academic Affairs works to enhance the university's excellence in instruction; research; outreach and public service; and student affairs; and is responsible for academic planning and budgeting, faculty development and promotion, and academic initiatives.